MisterDunwoody/AzureVM-NW-Protocols/README.md

 <img src="https://i.imgur.com/LjarY7e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Wireshark, "DHCP traffic only" was filtered.
-From Windows 10 VM, a new IP address was issued from the command line (ipconfig /renew).
-Now DHCP traffic can be observed in WireShark.
+Filter for "DHCP" traffic.
+From within the Windows 10 virtual machine, issue a new IP address using the command line by typing "ipconfig /renew."
+This will allow you to observe DHCP traffic in Wireshark.

 </p>
 <br />